 Submit a support request on the Astronomer support portal

 If you're new to Astronomer, you'll need to create an account on the Astronomer support portal to submit a support request.
-Astronomer recommends that you use the same email address that you use to access Astro for your account.
-If you're working with a team and want to view support tickets created by other team members, use your work email or the domain you share with other team members for your account (for example,
+Astronomer recommends that you create an account with the same email address that you use to access Astro.
+This allows you to view support tickets from other team members that have email addresses with the same domain.

 Monitor existing support requests

 If you've submitted your support request on the Astronomer support portal, sign in to the Astronomer support portal to:

 - Review and comment on requests from your team.

 - Monitor the status of all requests in your organization.

 To add a teammate to an existing support request, cc them when replying on the support ticket email thread.

 Book office hours in the Cloud UI

 If you don't require break-fix support, Astronomer recommends scheduling a meeting with the Astronomer Data Engineering team during office hours.
 In an office hour meeting, you can ask questions, make feature requests, or get expert advice for your data pipelines.
 Office hours are recommended if:

 - You have questions about best practices for an action in Airflow or on Astro.